Barrydian/Master_project_OCT_DCGAN/README.md

 $ git clone https://github.com/Barrydian/Master_project_OCT_DCGAN.git

 # Access to the directory
-$ cd GAN
+$ cd Master_project_OCT_DCGAN

-$ run the resize file using "python resize.py"

-$ run the RGBA2RGB file using "python RGBA2RGB.py" this is not mandatory step

 # Run the main project file for
-$ run then the gan file using 'python gan.py'
+$ run then the gan file using 'python gan.py' with two parameters (data scr and data target)

 ```
 Made by : <a href="https://github.com/Barrydian/OCT_DCGAN.git}}" target="_blank">Mamadou Dian BARRY</a>